 A. Paragraph 24, with corresponding edits to Exhibit B and Exhibit C, to mandate consistent use of IMR when applicable for effective hedges.

 For those derivatives which qualify for hedge accounting, the change in the carrying value or cash flow of the derivative shall be recorded consistently with how the changes in the carrying value or cash flow of the hedged asset, liability, firm commitment or forecasted transaction are recorded.
-Upon termination of a derivative that qualified for hedge accounting, the gain or loss shall adjust the basis of the hedged item and be recognized in income in a manner that is consistent with the hedged item (alternatively, if the item being hedged is subject to Interest Maintenance Reserve (IMR), the gain or loss on the hedging derivative may be realized and shall be subject to IMR upon termination.)
-Entities who choose the alternative method shall apply it consistently thereafter.
+Upon termination of a derivative that qualified for hedge accounting, the gain or loss shall adjust the basis of the hedged item and be recognized in income in a manner that is consistent with the hedged item.
+If the item being hedged is subject to the Interest Maintenance Reserve (IMR), the gain or loss on the hedging derivative shall be realized and subject to IMR upon termination.

 Exhibit B